IMO number: Company and Registered Owner Regulation 2005

 In May 2005, IMO adopted a new SOLAS regulation XI-1/3-1 on the mandatory company and registered owner identification number scheme, with entry into force on 1 January 2009.

 The regulation provides that every ship owner and management company shall have a unique identification number.
 Other amendments require these numbers to be added to the relevant certificates and documents in the International Safety Management Code (ISM) and the International Ship and Port Facility Security Code (ISPS).
 Like the IMO ship identification number, the company identification number is a seven-digit number with the prefix IMO.
 For example, for the ship Atlantic Star (IMO 8024026), IMO 5304986 referred to the former ship manager Pullmantur Cruises Ship Management Ltd and IMO 5364264 to her former owner, Pullmantur Cruises Empress Ltd.

 Assignment

 S&P Global is the manager of the scheme and, as such, identifies and assigns IMO numbers without charge.
 The organization was previously known as Lloyd's Register-Fairplay, IHS Fairplay and IHS Maritime.

 For new vessels, the IMO ship number is assigned to a hull during construction, generally upon keel laying.
 Many vessels which fall outside the mandatory requirements of SOLAS have numbers allocated by Lloyd's Register or IHS Markit in the same numerical series, including fishing vessels and commercial yachts.

+In the event a ship's hull is split apart, the IMO number continues with the portion surrounding the engines.

+Lloyd's Register first assigned these numbers in the supplements to the 1963 edition; they prefixed a "5" to the sequential number in that volume (thus 500001 through 539966).
+For ships added or renamed during the year, thus appearing in the supplements, a prefix of "54" was used.
+In following volumes new numbers were issued with a prefix of the first two digits of the year, so 64xxxx and up.
+The seventh check digit was added in 1969.
+In 1971, LR numbers started to be assigned at the shipbuilding contract instead of ship completion, changing the meaning of the first two digits.
+In 1991, the year prefixes were discontinued and a straight numerical sequence was used.
+In March 2023, the highest IMO number (9999993) was given to a ship scheduled for construction in 2027.
+Thereafter, previously unused "low" sequence numbers were issued, with a "1" prefix, and staying with seven digits.